loom35studio/NH-DevicesMonitoring/README.md

 ### Testing

-Run `npm test` to verify that Node and npm are installed.
-No automated tests are included yet, so the script simply prints a message and exits successfully.
+Run `npm test` to execute a very small test suite.
+The test checks that key application files exist and can be read.
+It does not start the server or perform integration tests, but it helps validate that the repository is set up correctly.